Kurrawong/semantic-background/README.md

 Most users of this repo will only need the `annotations/` & `ontologies/` folders.

 * `annotations/` - labels, descriptions and seeAlso links only from all ontologies
-* `ontologies/` - full ontologies either originals or with annontation updates only (neater labels etc.)
+* `ontologies/` - full ontologies, either originals or with annotation updates only (neater labels etc.)
-* `source/` - the original ontologies, manual overrides and scripts needed to generate the content of the `annotations/` & `ontologies/` folders
+* `originals/` - the original ontologies, manual overrides and scripts needed to generate the content of the `annotations/` & `ontologies/` folders
+* `overrides/` - manually edited versions of the original ontology files, only altering stylistic aspects of annotations

 ## License